hamsterjam/harp/luaFunctions.md

 `entID createEntity()`

-Creates a new Entity and returns its ID as a usertype.
+Creates a new Entity and returns its ID as a userdata.

 `deleteEntity(entID)`